vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/office.png" alt="The Mercedes-Benz office in front of which the ordeal began.">
 </div>

-The funny thing is that I haven't once been involved with any offense but at this moment it sure doesn't feel like I'm a law-abiding citizen.
+The funny thing is that I haven't once been involved in any offense but at this moment it sure doesn't feel like I'm a law-abiding citizen.
 That probably isn't the intent of such operations, but it does reflect the result.
 Every corner of my luggage is scrutinized and hardly a word is uttered towards me as